 Blank (J) Date: The beneficiary (or representative) must write the date he or she signed the ABN.
 If the beneficiary has physical difficulty with writing and requests assistance in completing this blank, the date may be inserted by the notifier.

-Disclosure Statement: The disclosure statement in the footer of the notice is required to be included on the document.
+Disclosure Statement: The disclosure statements in the footer of the notice are required to be included on the document.